TVLuke/stickerbox/README.md

 Be aware that not all leds are actually visible.
 For example in the 36C6 Stickerbox setup the first 12 and the last 13 leds of eacht stripe are not.

+Please do not call delay in your function or use other things to make stall the execution of the main loop.